 However, I was thinking about my Concord Skiritai light/mechanised infantry force and wondering what would actually be a representative army list for them.

-To start with, I thought I’d have a look at what their role is meant to be.
+To start with, it’s worth looking at their role.
 Like many GoA forces, it’s assumed that orbital or aerial superiority or travel is nullifed in some way (aerial by orbital, for a start, perhaps).
-That means the troops’ job is to get something done on the ground, perhaps landing wherever they can in a temporary window in the orbital blockade, and quickly travelling to their destination overland – most likely a place that is embedded in bad or difficult terrain.
+This means the force’s job is to land wherever they can in a temporary window in the orbital blockade and travel quickly to their destination overland – most likely a place that is embedded in bad or difficult terrain.

 The Skiritai aren’t intended to be bogged down: they are intended to move.
 They may have heavy support weapons temporarily attached, or may even have the heavier tanks assigned, but this is all temporary: what they do have is infantry transports (the excellent T7), a few supporting drones, the lighter support weapons they can carry and themselves – a core of strike squads.
 Perhaps a medium tank drone such as the M4 might sometimes find itself attached to or associated with the Skiritai but this should be a fairly rare occurence.
 Perhaps such situations are best dealt with by allow allied strategic forces from time to time…